 3. Start the video chat.

-Receiving a WhatsApp video call
+How to receive a WhatsApp video call

 On some devices, the option to reject the call with a message or receive a reminder of a WhatsApp video call is available.

-Convert WhatsApp voice call to video call
+Switch from a WhatsApp voice call to a video call

 WhatsApp group video calls